el-jaouhari/Sudoku/README.md

 # Sudoku
-Script that solve the Sudoku game.
+Script that solve the Sudoku game with a GUI.